apakhbari/CheatSheets/Storage/Ceph/Readme.md

 ```

 ## Commands
+- ` $ ceph -s ` or ` $ ceph status `    --> Shows our status and jealth
+- ` $ ceph device ls `     -->  shows oud OSDs
+- ` $  ceph osd pool ls`     -->  list our pools
+- ` $  rbd ls --pool replicapool `     -->  show all images inside this pool
+- ` $ rbd info --pool replicapool --image csi-vol-ec8adf7-asd8-e8fada-adsfhsadu87 `     --> get info of an image
+- ` $  `     -->

 ## tips & Tricks
 - when we initialize our Ceph Cluster, only components that is going to exist is our MON
 - It is possible to have all of Ceph components in one node
 - By default replication is 3 in ceph, so we have data on 3 different place
+- When you request for a block, ceph create an image for you which is something that you can use of as your block

 ## Ceph Components
 ### Ceph monitors (MON)